| ||Bert Bruggeman, Founder & Chief Executive Officer, SVTC Technologies |

 | ||Fabien Chraim, V.P.
 Research & Development, Civil Maps |

 Fabien Chraim earned a Bachelor's degree with honors in Electrical and Computer Engineering from the American University of Beirut in 2009.
-He obtained an M.S. in Civil Systems Engineering from the University of California at Berkeley in 2010 after which, he joined the PhD program in Electrical Engineering and Computer Sciences.
+He obtained an M.S. in Civil Systems Engineering in 2010, then a PhD in Electrical Engineering and Computer Sciences in 2014 from the University of California, Berkeley.
 He was student researcher working with Prof. Kristofer S.J.
-Pister at the Berkeley Sensor and Actuator Center until August 2014.
+Pister at the Berkeley Sensor and Actuator Center.
 He is the CTO and co-founder of Solfice Research, Inc.

 | || ||Anita Flynn, Consultant, MicroPropulsion Corp. |